Girl Scouts of the USA: Journey awards

 Each level of Girl Scouting has multiple Journey programs.
 A Journey is a series of lessons on a particular topic.
 The Journeys are made up of multiple parts and all parts of the Journey must be earned for it to be complete.
 A Girl Scout who completes three Journeys at one level earns a Summit Pin.
 Before beginning work on a Bronze, Silver, or Gold Award project, a Girl Scout must complete one Journey at her level.
 A Girl Scout who did not earn her Silver Award must complete two Journeys at her current level, instead of one, to work on her Gold Award.

+Girl Scouts has announced that Journeys will be retired on October 1, 2026.
+They will be replaced with updated leadership awards for Juniors through Ambassadors.

 Additional awards

 Girl Scouts can earn other awards, usually represented by pins.
 Some of these awards are: Leadership Torch, Community Service Bar, Service to Girl Scouting Bar, Bronze Cross, Medal of Honor, Cookie Activity Pin, Safety Pin, My Promise My Faith Pin, Counselor in Training I & II, Volunteer in Training, World Thinking Day Award, and Global Action Award.

 Girl Scouts can also earn and display on their uniform awards from outside organizations, such as the religious emblems from religious organizations, or the President's Volunteer Service Award.